waliasandeep/Learn-python-the-hard-way/README.md

 # Learn-python-the-hard-way
-Excersices for learn python the hard way
+Excersices present in the Ebook 'learn python the hard way'